 Some key questions remain - are we still on track to achieve that target?
 What else might be required to meet the goal of 3500 MW of renewable generating capacity by 2030?
-How can energy efficiency programming contribute to the province's emissions reductions targets?
-These are questions that still need to be addressed.
+How can energy efficiency programming contribute to that goal?
+These are questions that have yet to be addressed.

 Joshua Kurkjian, M.A.

-Director of Research and Policy Development Saskatchewan Chamber of Commerce 306-781-3125 jkurkjian@saskchamber.com 200 - 2221 Cornwall Street, Regina SK S4P 2L1 www.saskchamber.com
+Director of Research and Policy Development Saskatchewan Chamber of Commerce Phone: 306-781-3125 Email: jkurkjian@saskchamber.com 200 - 2221 Cornwall Street, Regina SK S4P 2L1 www.saskchamber.com